-Cancel news about cancellation — Rutgers inviting Fox's Lisa Daftari after all

-Cancel news about cancellation — Rutgers inviting Fox’s Lisa Daftari after all
+Cancel news about cancellation — Rutgers inviting Fox guest Lisa Daftari after all

 NEW BRUNSWICK — Rutgers University College Republicans and several other campus groups have started an online petition in support of Lisa Daftari’s appearance on campus — and the school has offered her four dates in November to speak.